Mason Rudolph (American football): Pre-draft

 Rudolph attended the NFL Scouting Combine and completed most combine drills, but opted to skip the bench press, broad jump, short shuttle, and three-cone drill.
 On March 15, 2018, he participated at Oklahoma State's pro day and completed the three-cone drill, short shuttle, broad jump, and ran passing drills.
 Rudolph met with scouts and team representatives from the Pittsburgh Steelers, New York Giants, and Los Angeles Chargers privately after completing his pro day.
-Rudolph attended private workout and visits with the New England Patriots, Buffalo Bills, New Orleans Saints, Cincinnati Bengals, Steelers, New York Giants, and Chargers.
+Rudolph attended private workout and visits with the New England Patriots, Buffalo Bills, New Orleans Saints, Cincinnati Bengals, Steelers, Giants, and Chargers.
 At the end of the pre-draft process, Rudolph was projected to be a second-round pick by the majority of NFL draft experts and scouts.
 He was ranked as the sixth best quarterback prospect in the draft by DraftScout.com, Scouts Inc., and Sports Illustrated.